yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     /
     ```

-1. Set the following variables on the client machine on where yb-voyager is running:
+1. Set the following variables on the client machine on where yb-voyager is running (Only if yb-voyager is installed on Ubuntu / RHEL) :

     ```sh
     export ORACLE_HOME=/usr/lib/oracle/21/client64